fenrishunter500/FATEBOOK/New Stress Track.md

 ## Restoring Purity

 Purity can be restored in the same manner as the Physical and Mental tracks.
 Generally, this will be after combat has been ended and the character has had a chance to catch her breath.
 However, some form of restoration spell can be utilized in a pinch.
 The caster and the target for restoration need not be the same character.
+Each character may only benefit from such a spell once per scene.

 In order to preform a restoration spell, firstly the casting Mahou Shoujo must have an Aspect that allows such a spell as detailed on pg [PG NUMBER].
-If so, then player must make an Overcome action using Magic Utility vs. a difficulty equal to the Purity box to be healed.
+If so, then player must make an Overcome action using Magic Utility vs. a difficulty equal to the Purity box to be restored.
 If the target currently has been reverted to her ordinary form, the caster has a bonus of (+2) to her roll.
 If she succeeds, the box is cleared and available for use.
-In the case of a success with style,  Each character may only benefit from such a spell once per scene.
+In the case of a success with style, an additional box can be restored.
+This additional box must be the lowest value box below the box restored.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE3NDA5Mzc3LC0xMTU0OTA1MDY1LC05OD
+eyJoaXN0b3J5IjpbNzI3ODIwODA4LC0xMTU0OTA1MDY1LC05OD
 I3MTA2NywxNDMxODIxMDc0LDEyMjg2MzY4NDMsLTE1NjI2OTcw
 NzRdfQ==
 -->